rugbyprof/stackedit/Test3.md

 ### Question 3

 Polymorphism means to have many forms.
 What this means in OOP is that we override and overload methods in our classes.
 There are two distinct categories of polymorphism: **compile time** and **run time**.
-Look at the list below and on your answer sheet write: **C** for compile time, **R** for run time, or **B** for both.
+Look at the list below and on your answer sheet indicate which type they are: **C** for compile time, **R** for run time, or **B** for both.

-- Operator overloading.
+- A) Operator overloading.
-- Method overloading.
+- B) Method overloading.
-- Method overriding.
+- C) Method overriding.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MTIyMDAwMSw2MjI2OTMzMDUsLTIxNj
+eyJoaXN0b3J5IjpbNzk3MDY2NjcsNjIyNjkzMzA1LC0yMTY4NT
-g1MDU3MSwtNTgzMjg5MTMsLTIxMjMzNzAyOV19
+A1NzEsLTU4MzI4OTEzLC0yMTIzMzcwMjldfQ==
 -->